NurcintaAsih/project/README.md

-# Dasboard  Bike Rentals
+# Bike Rentals Dashboard
-dasboard Bike rental  is one of the final projects of data analysis in python.
+Bike rental dashboard is one of the final projects of data analysis in python.
 I will analyze and create a dashboard from the bike sharing dataset.
 In the book notes file I have attached how I carry out analysis from Data Wrangling, Exploratory Data Analysis, and Data Visualization.
 Apart from that, I also made a dashboard using Streamlit.
 #Project work cycle
 1. Data Wrangling :
    * Gathering data